-Yes, you can use a tri-bike, but only if you remove any aerobars.
+Yes, you can use a tri-bike, but only if you remove any aerobars that your bike might have.
 No exceptions!
 You will need to ride with your hands on the handlebars at all times in the group-riding style practiced by the B-SIG.